harisheoran/WebServer-Docker-CI-CD-k8s/README.md

 docker container run -d -p 4000:3000 --name memes-container memesoftheday-image
 ```
 ## Version Control
-Use ***Git*** to control the version of source code and push to the Github.
+Use ***Git*** to control the version of source code and push it to GitHub.

 ### Continuous Integration (CI)
-If you are beginner to CI, so understand the problem first
+If you are a beginner to CI, so understand the problem first
-- The Image of application is present on your machine and let say we are deploying our application on AWS or Azure -
+- The Image of the application is present on your machine and let's say we are deploying our application on AWS or Azure -
-	- we have to manually build and run the image everytime we made changes to verify it.
+  - we have to manually build and run the image every time we make changes to verify it.
   - and have to manually push the image to AWS or Azure.

-> We don't like manual things, we are Engineers, lets Automate it using CI pipeline.
+> We don't like manual things, we are Engineers, Let's Automate it using the CI pipeline.

-#### Whats the solution?
+#### What's the solution?
-We build a Ci pipeline which uses our ***Dockerfile*** from repository to build the image and push to a registry.
+We build a Ci pipeline which uses our ***Dockerfile*** from the repository to build the image and push it to a registry.
-- so, you don't have to worry about building image each time you made changes.
+- so, you don't have to worry about building the image each time you make changes.
-- and it uses CI server compute to build the image.
+- and it uses CI server computing to build the image.

 There are so many CI tools like Jenkins, Github Actions and many more.
-I think Github Actions is right choice for our requirements.
+I think GitHub Actions is the right choice for our requirements.

-#### Understand the workflow of CI pipeline
+#### Understand the workflow of the CI pipeline
-- Checkout the Github repository.
+- Check out the Github repository.
 - Build the docker image using Dockerfile.
 - Login to Docker Hub.
 - Push the image to Docker Hub.